Honey badger: Reproduction

 The honey badger does not have a specific mating period, and instead breeds at any time of the year.
 Females have an estimated oestrus period of about 14 days.
-Their gestation period is thought to last 50–70 days, usually resulting in one to two cubs, which are born blind and hairless.
-Females give birth in a den, and transport their young from one shelter to another for the first three months.
-When foraging, females abandon their cubs, and return to suckle them in the den; sightings of females suckling young are generally rare, however, in one instance, a female suckling her young outside the den was observed laying in a supine position with her cub sitted atop her abdomen in an upside down orientation.
-At about three to five weeks of age, cubs begin developing the adult black-and-white coat, and at eight to twelve weeks, they follow their mother on foraging expeditions; weaning occurs during this period.
+Their gestation period is thought to last 50–70 days, usually resulting in one to two cubs born blind and hairless.
+Females give birth in a den and transport their young from one shelter to another for the first three months.
+When foraging, females abandon their cubs and return to suckle them in the den; sightings of females suckling young are generally rare.
+However, in one instance, a female suckling her young outside the den was observed laying in a supine position with her cub seated atop her abdomen in an upside-down orientation.
+At about three to five weeks of age, cubs begin developing the black-and-white coat, and at eight to twelve weeks, they follow their mother on foraging expeditions; weaning occurs during this period.
 On average, females will remain with their cubs for 1–1¼ years and during that time, they will teach cubs important life skills such as climbing, foraging and hunting.
 Not all cubs reach adulthood; in one study, the mortality rate of cubs in the Kgalagadi Transfrontier Park was 37%, and was caused by predation, infanticide and starvation.
 Although the exact age when males become sexually mature is uncertain, several factors indicate that they reach sexual maturity at two to three years of age.
-Also uncertain is when females reach sexual maturity, however, they are thought to be sexually mature on the onset of independency, the largest indicator of this being the migration of females outside their mothers range not too long after the separation.
+Also uncertain is when females reach sexual maturity, however, they are thought to be sexually mature on the onset of independency, with the largest indicator of this being the migration of females outside their mother's range not too long after the separation.
 The lifespan of the species in the wild is unknown, though captive individuals have been known to live for approximately 24 years.